 Some of her poems appear in the anthology Difficult to Explain (2010 Finuala Dowling ed).
-Other poems appear in the following anthologies: Africa, My Africa (2013 Patricia Schonstein ed); For a Rhino in a Shrinking World (2013 Harry Owen ed); Heart of Africa (2014 Patricia Schonstein ed), and Hallelujah for 50ft Women (Bloodaxe Books 2015), and Cutting Carrots the Wrong Way (Uhlanga Press 2017).
+Other poems appear in the following anthologies: Africa, My Africa (2013 Patricia Schonstein ed); For a Rhino in a Shrinking World (2013 Harry Owen ed); Heart of Africa (2014 Patricia Schonstein ed), Hallelujah for 50ft Women (Bloodaxe Books 2015), and Cutting Carrots the Wrong Way (Uhlanga Press 2017).

-She has an MA in Creative Writing with Distinction from Rhodes University.
+Kerry has an MA in Creative Writing with Distinction from Rhodes University.
 She is currently a PhD candidate in Creative Writing at the University of the Western Cape.

 Kerry can be contacted on kerry (at) kerryhammerton (dot) com

 The idea of writing down my own poetic statement has intrigued me for awhile.
 I thought of it as a poetry manifesto, something that answers the question: what is my poetic voice?